attrung/mlchain-public-travisci-test/docs/Client/general.md

 Next, create a file <b> client.py </b> any where on your computer.
 At the same time, download <a href="https://drive.google.com/u/6/uc?id=15wqHzVhFzbusivB7eHB0jWHlA1CIE-DF&export=download" target="_blank"> <b> this </b> </a> image to that folder.

+(Optional) For a finished tutorial for reference, find it here: https://github.com/trungATtechainer/MLChain-Full-Tutorial

-In that file, include the following code:
+In the <b> client.py </b> file, include the following code:

 ```python
 from mlchain.client import Client